bartbog/holygrail/visualization/README.md

     npm install popper.js --save
     npm install typescript --save

-## Available Scripts
+## Installing the rest of the files

-In the project directory, you can run:
+Once the packages are installed, still in the project directory, run

+	npm install

 ### `npm start`